-Jennifer (Jorgensen) Dempsey returns to Wheaton College for her fifth year as the Lyons diving coach in 2017-18.
+Jennifer (Jorgensen) Dempsey returns to Wheaton College for her sixth year as the Lyons diving coach in 2018-19.
 Under her guidance, the Wheaton divers have earned NEWMAC and ECAC Diver of the Week awards, and every Wheaton diver she has coached has captured a spot in Wheaton's all-time top scores on both one and three-meter, for both six and 11 dives, including ten top-three finishes.
 In the 2016-17 season, two first year divers, Aaron Howe and Maddy Morrison, broke multiple school records and both earned berths at the Division III regionals meet, with Morrison scoring a national qualifying cut on 1-meter.

 Dempsey brings many years of collegiate, high school and youth coaching experiences to the pool.
 She served as an assistant diving coach for three seasons at Boston College (1982-1985) and earlier in her career, coached youth and high school summer camps at Cornell University, West Point and Tuxedo Park, N.Y.

 A member of Cornell University’s Big Red swimming and diving program from 1978-1981, coached by Olympian Rick Gilbert, Dempsey earned top three finishes on both one-meter and three-meter at the Ivy League Championships and had the opportunity to coach alongside Gilbert each summer in college.